eigenfoo/old-eigenfoo.github.io/_posts/2019-04-07-bayesian-bandits-2.md

 > This is the second of a two-part series about Bayesian bandit algorithms.
 > Check out the first post [here](https://eigenfoo.xyz/bayesian-bandits/).

-In my previous post, I outlined
+In my previous post, I outlined the multi-armed bandit problem, and a Bayesian approach to the

 Unlike the first blog post, this blog post will more theoretical and math-heavy, outlining the variations on the multi-armed bandit problem and extensions to the